JonmarCorpuz/SecondBrain/Palo Alto - PA Firewalls.md

   2. Create an Authentication Profile
   3. Create a Certificate Signing Request (CSR) or self-signed certificate
   4. Create a SSL/TLS Service Profile that we'll point the certificate to
-  5. Configure and Enable the Global Protect Portal
+  5. Configure and Enable the GlobalProtect Portal